 What to wear in Lapland?

-If you are wondering what to wear in Lapland in December, there is some helpful information here.
+If you are wondering what to wear in Lapland in December, make sure to read our guide to what to pack for Lapland.
 Temperatures can range from 0 to minus 20 Celsius (and more).

 In terms of what to wear in Lapland – it is all about layers.
 Good base layers / thermals, fleeces and a good quality (warm and waterproof) gloves.
 Good quality socks like Smartwool also make a big difference and the right footwear is crucial.

 If you are booking DIY Lapland holidays, you won’t have the snow suits provided by the travel company so you will either need to hire them yourself.